timothyho12321/official-project-02-FE/README.md

 - Orange color is a fresh and eye catching color to draw people attention when viewing cars.
 - Grey is a contrasting color that complements orange and can be used for subsidiary functions.
--White is used to give a modern and clean look.
+- White is used to give a modern and clean look.
 - Black is used to display font clearly.
+- Olive Green is used to encourage participation from users to click and type.

 #### Font
 - The font chosen was Rubik to ensure a clean and modern look.
 It is also easy to read to help users find information easily.